patricklafrance/shelby/README.md

 extendedModel.address.shelby.myExtender();
 ```

-You can learn more about the extenders system [in the API section](#).
+You can learn more about the property extenders system [in the API section](#).

-#### Native extenders
+#### Native property extenders

-Shelby comes with a set of native extenders that are registered by default.
-Those extenders offers advanced subscriptions, transactions and much more.
+Shelby comes with a set of native property extenders that are registered by default.
+Those property extenders offers advanced subscriptions, transactions and much more.

-If you dont need one (or all) of the native extender you can easily remove it.
+If you dont need one (or all) of the native property extender you can easily remove it.

 ```javascript
 Shelby.ViewModel.removeEditExtender();